4 steps to set up your new internet connection

 Cons

-• Make sure that your computers, laptops, and smart TVs are unpacked and ready to be connected to your network.
+- Have your computers, laptops, and smart TVs unpacked and ready to connect to your new network.

-• If you have devices on large desks or entertainment centers, make sure they’re pulled out 3–5 feet away from the wall.
+- Move any large desks or entertainment centers 3–5 feet away from the wall.

 It’s also a good idea to plan extra time around the installation in case the technicians encounter any problems or show up late.
 Internet installation is not something you want to squeeze into a particularly busy day.